CCI-MOC/moc-wordpress/_pages/sahara-user-guide.md

 </ul>
 <h3>Cluster access</h3>
 <ul>
- 	<li>Floating IP: Not assigned automatically; recommended that you assign to master node</li>
  	<li>Web UIs: SOCKS proxy may come in handy; Ubuntu images support X forwarding so it may be useful to install a lightweight browser like Midori on one of your instances</li>
- 	<li>Usernames: "ubuntu" for Ubuntu images, "cloud-user" for CentOS 6, "centos" for CentOS 7</li>
+ 	<li>Usernames: "ubuntu" for Ubuntu images, "centos" for CentOS 7</li>
 </ul>
 <h2><strong>Job execution</strong></h2>
 <h3>Swift integration</h3>